 The most extensive and readable review of research on mask use is one put together for Councillor Michael van Holst of London, Ontario, Canada.
 Keeping in mind that the studies cited above place cloth masks well behind surgical masks in terms of efficacy, and that most of the research in this report is on surgical masks, the cnclusion he quotes from a studty by Klompas et al sums up the whole picture:

 “wearing a mask outside health care facilities offers little, if any, protection from infection.”

-A Danish study showed marginal effectiveness in protecting a wearer of a surgical mask if other protective meassures are in place.
+A Danish study showed marginal effectiveness in protecting a wearer of a surgical mask if other protective measures are in place.
 However, statistically, the results were “not significant“.
+There conclusion was:

 We’ve gone through cycles where the same authorities have told us that “masks don’t work”, then “masks work”.
 Very recently the narrative around masks has bifurcated to “masks don’t protect you from others” but “masks protect others from you”.
 Or in other words, “I must wear a mask so that I can’t give you what I don’t have”.

 Apart from sounding like a strategy invented in the boardroom of a Wall Street advertising firm, it doesn’t hold up to scrutiny.